By Eric Johnson

 Now that I’m in preaching mode, allow me to provide the 3 “Rs” as to the purpose of public water baptism and why I believe it’s important for every Christian to do this.

-First of all, Baptism is a Response to Jesus’s Example.
-Jesus umbled Himself to become a man (Phil 2:5-8), becoming our example as John the Baptist baptizedhim.
+First of all, baptism is a Response to Jesus’s Example.
+Jesus humbled Himself to become a man (Phil 2:5-8), becoming our example as John the Baptist baptized him.
 He didn’t have to do this as a responsibility to God.
 He did it because He wanted to.
 To undergo baptism is not something owed to anyone—your parents, pastor, or friends.
 However, it is a chance to own your own faith and follow in the footsteps of the Savior.
 I have had a chance to baptize several dozen people in the Jordan River (in Israel, not Utah!), most of whom were students I taught in a Bible classroom.
 (I had a chance to baptize my oldest daughter in our jacuzzi and my other daughters in Israel.)
 There is no greater joy I had as a teacher than to see these teens get serious with God (what I call “owning their own faith”), with the desire to be an example to their friends and others as they followed the Master.

 Second, Baptism is a Realization of a Public Confession.
 It is your opportunity to say, as the hymn puts it, “I have decided to follow Jesus, no turning back, no turning back.”
 This is an event to invite all your family, friends, neighbors, and even those who still belong to the LDS Church.
 Hopefully your Christian church gives you an opportunity to tell your testimony before the ceremony.
 Can you imagine how many people will be listening so very carefully, wondering what your story is all about?
 What better venue to do this than in your new Christian home!